wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

                         data=json.dumps(payload))
 ```

-The last step is to render the template and pass in that will be shown when the SMS is successful (send.html), the request, and the context.
-The context **`"number": to_number`** will display the number on send.html.
+The last step is to render the template.
+Pass in what will be shown when the SMS is successful: send.html, the request, and the context.
+The context **"number": to_number** will display the number on send.html.

 ```python
 return templates.TemplateResponse("send.html", {"request": request, "number": to_number})
 ```

-Ok.
 Here’s do or die time.

 You start your server: